 Butler House for Homeless Girls, Carlton, was established by the Mission of St James in 1934 at 97 Drummond Street, Carlton.
 It was intended for ‘homeless and friendless girls’, especially young women from Fairhaven and Kedesh Maternity Home.
 Butler House for Homeless Girls had closed by 1944, at which time the building was being used…

-The Outreach House was established in 1976 and is run by the Richmond Fellowship of the ACT Inc. It provides housing for young people aged 11 to 18 years who are unable to live at home.
-The program promotes educational opportunities and participation in social and recreational activities.
+Outreach House was established in 1976 and was run by the Richmond Fellowship of the ACT Inc. It provided housing for young people aged 11 to 18 years who were unable to live at home.
+The program promoted educational opportunities and participation in social and recreational activities.
+The House closed around 2015.